katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 ## How to Customize Markdown files?

-GitHub's Markdown guides are excellent and comprehensive enough, yet easily understandable to customize your Markdown files.
+GitHub's Markdown guides are excellent and comprehensive enough, yet easily understandable.
 This is where I learn to customize mine too. 🙂

 - How to customize Markdown files - [Github Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 - How to create tables - [GitHub Organizing information with tables](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables)